 - Grow plan: $59 per user per month

-Syspro CRM: Best CRM for distributors and manufacturers
+2. Syspro CRM is the Best CRM for Distributors and Manufacturers

 Syspro CRM is designed for manufacturers and their distributors.